 Degenerative Myelopathy is a debilitating disease that causes gradual paralysis in many dog breeds.
 It is caused by a degeneration of the spinal cord that onsets typically between 8 and 14 years of age.
 It presents first with the loss of coordination of the hind legs.
 It will typically worsen over six months to a year, resulting in paralysis of the hind legs.
-If signs progress for a longer period of time, loss of urinary and fecal continence may occur and eventually weakness will develop in the front limbs.
-An important feature of DM is that it is not a painful disease.
+If signs progress for a longer period of time, loss of urinary and fecal continence may occur and eventually, weakness will develop in the front limbs.
+An important feature of Degenerative Myelopathy is that it is not a painful disease.

 DM Research Publication in the Proceedings of the National Academy of Sciences: “Genome-wide association analysis reveals a SOD1 mutation in canine degenerative myelopathy that resembles amyotrophic lateral sclerosis”

 This dog is homozygous N/N for the mutation that is the most common cause of Degenerative Myelopathy, with two normal copies of the gene.
 Among the hundreds of dogs studied so far at the University of Missouri, only two dogs with test results of N/N (Normal) have been confirmed to have DM.
 The N/N (Normal) dog can only transmit the normal counterpart of the common mutation to its offspring, and it is unlikely that this dog or its offspring will ever develop DM.

 This dog is heterozygous A/N, with one mutated copy of the gene and one normal copy of the gene, and is classified as a carrier.
 Carriers are far less likely to develop DM, but we have confirmed DM in a few carrier dogs.
 They may be used carefully in breeding programs to keep their good qualities while reducing the risk of DM in future generations.